-CHAPTER 8 SERVICES, FACILITIES & UTILITIES
+CHAPTER ((8)) 9 SERVICES, FACILITIES ((&)) AND UTILITIES

 The Growth Management Act requires coordinated planning so that the services required by new residents and their homes and businesses are available as growth occurs.
 Needed services include many that are not provided by King County, such as water supply, local sanitary sewers, fire protection, schools, energy facilities, and telecommunications.

-King County does provide services such as regional wastewater treatment, regional solid waste management, regional human services, and local stormwater management.
+King County does provide services such as regional wastewater treatment, regional solid waste management, ((regional human services,)) and local stormwater management.
+The County also has a regional human services role - this is described in Chapter 4: Housing and Human Services.
 This chapter contains policies that guide service provision.